Skai-N/Pac-Man/README.md

 Aahan 5/30/22: Added updating score and working on invincible modes depending on framecount.

 Skai 5/30/22: Added more maps to be able to test and use in general.
 PacMan and the ghosts have very crude mechanics.

+Aahan 5/31/22: Added Invincible mode and working on fruit modes with points/powerups.